AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-35-Adversial-Examples.md

 Example: specially patterned stickers placed on a stop sign that cause a self-driving car's vision system to misclassify it
 ```

+## Real-World Example
+In 2017, researchers demonstrated that small stickers placed on a stop sign could cause certain computer vision systems (similar to those used in early self-driving car research) to misclassify it as a speed limit sign instead.
+The stickers looked like minor graffiti or wear to a human observer but were specifically calculated to exploit the model's decision boundaries.
+This research became one of the most cited examples in AI safety literature, highlighting that adversarial examples aren't just a digital curiosity — they have direct physical-world safety implications for any system relying on machine learning for real-world decision making, including autonomous vehicles, facial recognition, and security screening systems.